apache/sling-site/src/main/jbake/content/documentation/development/ide-tooling.md

 The links to the latest update site, including a permanent URL which stays up to date, are listed on the [Download page, IDE tooling section](/downloads.cgi#ide-tooling).
 There are also zipped update sites available from download for the latest version.

-The latest unstable build from the master branch is available from <https://nightlies.apache.org/sling/eclipse/> which can be used as Eclipse update site location as well.
+The latest **unstable** build from the master branch is available from <https://nightlies.apache.org/sling/eclipse/> which can be used as Eclipse update site location as well. *These builds are only thought for testing purposes as they are neither formally approved nor tested and may contain bugs.
+End-users must use the latest stable update site from above instead.*

 ### Building from source